Horse Riding on Dartmoor

 The South-West of Dartmoor:

 For the more experienced riders, the High Moor is the place to go.
 There can be a good deal of blanket bog in the centre so plan your route around the edge.
 Remote wilderness at its best!
-Stop and have a drink at a welcoming inn or stay overnight and make it a real adventure.

 The Northern Half of Dartmoor: